madsehansen/MediocreProgramming/Material/Miscellaneous/object_orientation.md

 ## Object orientation is about managing complexity
+- Make code easier to reason about by providing common interfaces
-- Hide complexity in objects with a small and controlled interface
+- Make objects with a small and controlled interface
-- The interface can be shared between many classes of objects
+- Interfaces can be shared between many classes of objects

+### Make code easier to reason about by providing common interfaces
+- Allows objects to be substituted for other functionality
+- Less clutter of code with special treatment for each type

-### Hide complexity in objects with a small and controlled interface
+### Make objects with a small and controlled interface
 - Should follow the Open/Close principle

   These come naturally in C++